nsyousef/CSE-110-SP23/index.md

 ## About Me

 I am a fourth year bioinformatics major at University of California, San Diego (UCSD).
 I plan to graduate in Spring 2023.
 After graduation, I plan to work at Medtronic, a medical device company.
 I am really interested in the intersection between medicine and technology, specifically software.
 In my free time, I enjoy travelling, spending time with my family, and playing board games with my friends.
-For places I have been to or would like to travel to, please click here: (coming soon)
+For places I have been to or would like to travel to, please click [here].(https://github.com/nsyousef/CSE-110-SP23/blob/Favorite-Programming-Language/index.md#places-i-havewould-like-to-visit)

 ## Programming Languages I Know (in order of familiarity)
 1. Python